 Personal Directives/Health Care Power of Attorney

 We all write our wills, but just as important to have is a personal health care directive/health care power of attorney, laying down the pro-life principles you believe in, and appointing a trusted family member or friend as having power of attorney in health care decisions, should you become unconscious or lose communication abilities.
-It's important to choose someone who shares your beliefs and value for this role.
-It's also important for the
+It's important to choose someone who shares your beliefs and values for this role.
+Having this Health Care Power of Attorney document will ensure that ethical decisions will be made in your time of need.

 A common confusion is that the person named as health care power of attorney must be the executor named in your will.
 Different people can fulfill the different roles, or the same person can fulfill both roles, whichever you want.
 The two things are not related.